SamuelShally/OOPNewsApp/README.md

 In conclusion, the project was broadly successful, and I achieved what I had set out to do.

-All diagrams can be found in the attached diagrams.pdf file.
+All Usecase, Sequence, and class diagrams can be found in the attached diagrams.pdf file.